BaristaLabs/paperspace.net/README.md

 With Paperspace.Net you can:

-  - Create a new GPU-backed Windows VM and run a script to install components (Minutes)
+  - Create a new GPU-backed Windows VM based on a pre-built template and run a script on startup (Minutes)
-  - Start a stopped GPU-backed Windows VM and run a PowerShell script on startup to perform a command (Seconds)
+  - Start a stopped GPU-backed Windows VM and run a PowerShell script on startup to perform an action, then shut it down.
+(Seconds)
   - Create a job that starts a Linux-based Docker container from a public or private docker hub, runs a command, and downloads the result (Seconds)
+  - Create a queue-triggerd Azure Function to perform web crawling activities that run in GPU-backed containers.
+  - Create an Azure Durable Functions based orchestration that starts VMs based on incoming website requests and automatically streams the desktop to Azure Media Services.

 # Usage examples